Morrrrilock/Hybrid-FDTD-ML-BoundarySolver/README.md

 Together, these models demonstrate the evolution from local boundary correction toward memory-aware and nonlinear boundary modeling.

-# Method 1: Physics-Constrained Boundary Pressure Prediction
+# Method 1: Hybrid FDTD Physics-Constrained ML Boundary Solver

 The first-generation hybrid model focuses on learning the boundary pressure directly.